 Skilled – Independent Visa (189)

-This visa is for skilled professionals who are in an occupation on the relevant list, meet the minimum points score of 65 and are competitive to get an invitation from Skill Select.
+This visa is for you if you are a skilled professional, your occupation is on the relevant list, you have a positive skills assessment for that occupation and you meet the minimum points score of 65.
+Your profile must also be competitive enough to get an invitation from Skill Select.

 Skilled – Nominated Visa (190)